-MS. CULLINANE: Because I think that was the most of our feedback [inaudible].
+MS. CULLINANE: Because I think that was the most of our feedback around the zoning on the map.

-MS. CULLINANE: Implementation, we covered that [inaudible] .
+MS. CULLINANE: Implementation, we covered that in our workshop, too?

 MR. SCOTT: We've been I think kind of been working through that process like Karie was describing, and then sort of taking that and kind of aligning it a little bit with the Council goals, and just kind of making sure that everything is -- all these touchstones prove to be a little bit more challenging for some thought.
 And I've been up to my eyeballs in the audit for the last six months.
 I finally put that to bed last week, so I can hand off my financial duties to somebody else and get back to being Community Development Director.